platformio/platformio-core/.github/ISSUE_TEMPLATE.md

       already exists!
 Don’t send pull requests to implement new features without first getting our support.
 Sometimes we leave features out on purpose to keep the project small.

 - [ ] PlatformIO IDE.
-All issues related to PlatformIO IDE should be reported to apropriate repository https://github.com/platformio/platformio-atom-ide/issues
+All issues related to PlatformIO IDE should be reported to appropriate repository https://github.com/platformio/platformio-atom-ide/issues

 - [ ] Bug report.
-If you’ve found a bug, please provide the next information required below and delete this text above line.
+If you’ve found a bug, please provide information below.

 ------------------------------------------------------------------